JamestheDon/open-source-crypto/CONTRIBUTING.md

 When creating a pull request, please heed the following:

 - Base your code on the latest master branch to avoid manual merges
-- Code review may ensue in order to help shape your proposal
 - Explain the problem and your proposed solution
 - One-line description - please don't continue the description on new lines